gkbowe/About/README.md

 ---

 Thank you for visiting.
 Please keep in mind that my public repo's are not updated often - I am blessed to have a wonderful family and work full-time and have little time to make updates here.
+However I'll make random updates to content as I'm able.

 ## Professional Summary